MicrosoftDocs/sdk-api/sdk-api-src/content/fltuser/nf-fltuser-filtervolumefindfirst.md

 <b>FilterVolumeFindFirst</b> opens a search handle and returns information about the first volume found in the list of volumes known to the filter manager.
 After the search handle has been established, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541530">FilterVolumeFindNext</a> function to search for other volumes in the filter manager's list.
 When the search handle is no longer required, close it by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff541522">FilterVolumeFindClose</a>.

 Note that when using <b>FilterVolumeFindFirst</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff541530">FilterVolumeFindNext</a> to enumerate the list of volumes known to the filter manager, it is possible for two or more volumes in the list to have the same name.
-For more information, see <a href="https://www.bing.com/search?q=Understanding+Volume+Enumerations+with+Duplicate+Volume+Names">Understanding Volume Enumerations with Duplicate Volume Names</a>.
+For more information, see <a href="ifsk.understanding_volume_enumerations_with_duplicate_volume_names">Understanding Volume Enumerations with Duplicate Volume Names</a>.